billyabante/Robotics2_FK-IK_Group15_Cartesian_2024/README.md

 ## I. Abstract of the Project

-This project explores the fundamental concepts and practical applications of a Cartesian Manipulator.
+This project explores the fundamental concepts and practical applications of a Cartesian Manipulator, focusing on their kinematics through various aspects including degrees of freedom (DOF), Denavit-Hartenberg (D-H) notation, parametric tables, homogeneous transformation matrices, and inverse kinematics.

 ## I. Introduction of the Project